 Impacting Lives…Working Together

-In 2016, Rice Health Foundation provided $1,113,943 to Rice Memorial Hospital to support a variety of programs and services, as well as continuing education, advancing technology and capital equipment.
+In 2017, Rice Health Foundation provided $1,200,554 to Rice Memorial Hospital to support a variety of programs and services, as well as continuing education, advancing technology and capital equipment.
 This support is possible because of your donations to Rice Health Foundation designated funds and endowments.
 Your generosity supports the vitality and quality of care of Rice Memorial Hospital, while improving the health and well-being of the people in west central Minnesota.

-Specialized Aquatic Therapy Training
+Rice Rehab – Advanced Aquatic Therapy Training